-On highly visible surfaces, a soft rag and plastic spatula can be used to remove more tenacious swarf adhesions, or on painted surfaces, the use of a diluted mild household liquid cleaner might work.
+On highly visible surfaces, a soft rag and plastic spatula can be used to remove more tenacious swarf adhesions or a diluted mild household cleaner might work on painted surfaces.
 Wire brushing, steel wool, or pot scouring cloths must not be used as they will damage the organic or metallic coating.

-Swarf created by unacceptable practices, such as the use of grinders and friction power blades on, or adjacent to the cladding, is often hotter on contact with the cladding.
+Swarf created by unacceptable practices, such as the use of grinders and friction power blades on, or adjacent to the cladding, is often hotter in contact with the cladding.
 The heat may cause it to embed deeply in the organic film and be in contact with the protective metallic substrate.